cfarkas/annotate_my_genomes/README.md

 SWISSPROT_DB="/paste_pwd_path_here/swissprot" # You need to specify full path to swissprot database files you downloaded in #1.
 You can type "pwd" inside swissprot folder (found in annotate_my_genomes), copy this path and replace paste_pwd_path_here.

-#3 Run the pipeline with a tiny set of transcripts (Chromosome 3 from Gallus gallus genome) specifying the reference genome assembly
+#3 Run the pipeline with a tiny set of transcripts (Chromosome 3 from Gallus gallus genome) specifying the reference genome assembly.
+Go to /annotate_my_genomes/test and type in a terminal:

-cd annotate_my_genomes/test/
 bash annotate_my_genomes.sh stringtie_chr3.gtf galGal6
 ```